siteline/swiftui-introspect/README.md

 ... it will:

-- Add `IntrospectionView` as an overlay of `ScrollView`
-- Add `IntrospectionAnchorView` as a background of `ScrollView`.
+1. Add marker views in front and behind `ScrollView`.
-- Traverse through all the subviews between both views until a `UIScrollView` instance (if any) is found.
+2. Traverse through all subviews between both marker views until a `UIScrollView` instance (if any) is found.

 > **Warning**
 >